Montgomery leaders privately negotiate bringing police back to schools

 “There should be a public discussion on it, definitely,” Riemer said.
 “It seems inappropriate that there wouldn’t be.”

 But Chris Cram, a spokesman for the school system, said that the draft document is “not public” and that officials do not intend to release it until it is signed, which is expected later this week.
-Earl Stoddard, Elrich’s assistant chief administrative officer, said the agreement would be shared when finalized.
+Earl Stoddard, Elrich’s assistant chief administrative officer, said last week that the agreement would be shared when finalized.

 These statements mark a stark contrast from the approach taken by county leaders last year, when, in the wake of racial justice protests that swept the country, the Elrich administration set up an interagency committee to review and recommend changes to the agreement, and actively called for “community stakeholders” to provide input.
 Brenda Wolff, president of the county Board of Education, said at the time she was “pleased to support” the work of the committee.

-Scott Peterson, Elrich’s spokesman, did not answer questions Tuesday about the difference in approach.
+“MCPS has been clear that they need additional flexibility in the short-term,” Peterson said, adding that Elrich would like to see the document made public but "cannot make such a decision alone.”

+Danielle Blocker, president of the criminal justice activist group Young People for Progress, said the remarks from elected officials are “hypocritical.”

-“For them to go from saying last year that this [document] is something that students and teachers and administrators and community groups should have eyes on to saying now that they’re fine with no student input … it’s striking.
-It’s hypocritical,” said Danielle Blocker, president of the criminal justice activist group Young People for Progress.
+“For them to go from saying last year that this [document] is something that students and teachers and administrators and community groups should have eyes on to saying now that they’re fine with no student input … it’s striking,” Blocker said.
 “How do you even begin to justify this process as legitimate?”

 The draft document shows school and police leaders are considering several changes to their operating procedure, including having police partially stationed inside school buildings, allowing school administrators to contact officers directly, and requiring that police “engage” not just with public high schools, but also middle and elementary schools.